DataFrame methods

 Exports DataFrame to file, without modifying the DataFrame itself.

-This functions uses the corresponding Pandas export function such as to_csv().
-See Pandas docs for those functions for additional usage information, including more configuration options you can pass to this Pandas Checks method.
+This functions uses the corresponding Pandas export function, such as to_csv() and to_feather().
+See Pandas docs for those corresponding export functions for additional usage information, including more options you can pass to this Pandas Checks method.

 Parameters: